 - Safety Innovation – Recognizing an individual, corporation, coalition or organization that has achieved evidence-based success by taking an innovative approach to solving a safety challenge.

 - Safety Advocate – Recognizing an individual who has made a significant personal impact on a safety issue to raise awareness and prevent further injuries and deaths.

 Visit greencross.nsc.org to nominate or learn more.
-Applications will be accepted through Dec.
-2, 2016.
-Finalists will be selected in March, and winners will be announced at a gala on May 25, 2017, in San Diego.
+Applications will be accepted through Jan.
+15, 2016.
+Winners will be selected in March and honored at a gala on May 12, 2016, in Chicago.

 About the National Safety Council